German occupation of Belgium during World War I

-The German occupation of Belgium (Occupation allemande, Duitse bezetting) of World War I was a military occupation of Belgium by the forces of the German Empire between 1914 and 1918.
+The military forces of the German Empire occupied Belgium during World War I between 1914 and 1918.
 Beginning in August 1914 with the invasion of neutral Belgium, the country was almost completely overrun by German troops before the winter of the same year as the Allied forces withdrew westwards.
 The Belgian government went into exile, while King Albert I and the Belgian Army continued to fight on a section of the Western Front.
 Under the German military, Belgium was divided into three separate administrative zones.
 The majority of the country fell within the General Government, a formal occupation administration ruled by a German general, while the others, closer to the front line, came under more repressive direct military rule.

 The German occupation coincided with a widespread economic collapse in Belgium with shortages and widespread unemployment, but also with a religious revival.
 Relief organisations, which relied on foreign support to bring food and clothing to Belgian civilians, cut off from imports by the Allied naval blockade and the fighting, also became extremely important to the social and cultural life of the country.

 The German occupation administration repressed political dissent and launched numerous unpopular measures, including the deportation of Belgian workers to Germany and forced labour on military projects.
 It also supported the radical Flemish Movement by making numerous concessions as part of the Flamenpolitik in an attempt to gain support among the country's Flemish population.
 As a result, numerous resistance movements were founded which attempted to sabotage military infrastructure, collect intelligence for the Allies or print underground newspapers.
 Low-level expressions of dissent were common but frequently repressed.

 From August 1918, the Allies advanced into occupied Belgium during the Hundred Days Offensive, liberating some areas.
 For most of the country, however, the occupation was only brought to an end in the aftermath of the armistice of November 1918 as the Belgian Army advanced into the country to replace evacuating German troops in maintaining law and order.